 For some added character:

 - Use the Painted Stamp Brush to add some easy hearts.
-Just as with any brush, pick your color first and then stamp on the hearts.
+As with any brush, pick your color first and stamp on the hearts.
 I like to place my hearts on their own layers, so they’re easy to move around and place as I wish.

 If you want your finished letter to be brighter, swipe left on the layer to duplicate it.